Mark Andrews (American football)

 Mark Andrews (born September 6, 1995) is an American professional football tight end for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Oklahoma Sooners and was selected by the Ravens in the third round of the 2018 NFL draft.
 Andrews has been elected to the Pro Bowl three times and was named to the 2021 All-Pro Team after setting the Ravens' single-season record for receptions and receiving yards.
+As of the conclusion of the 2025 season, Andrews is the Ravens' franchise leader for most career receptions, receiving yards, and receiving touchdowns.

 Early life

 Andrews was born in Scottsdale, Arizona, to Paul and Martha Andrews.
 His father is a urologist and his mother works in real estate.
 He has two brothers and a sister.

 Andrews was diagnosed with Type 1 Diabetes when he was nine years old, but has been unhindered by the disease throughout his career.

 Andrews attended Desert Mountain High School in Scottsdale, Arizona.
 He played wide receiver in high school and had 58 receptions for 1,058 yards and 10 touchdowns as a sophomore, 81 receptions for 1,494 yards and 21 touchdowns as a junior and 68 receptions for 1,122 yards and 17 touchdowns as a senior.
 His quarterback in high school was Kyle Allen.
 He held the Arizona high school record for career receptions, before Kade Warner, the son of Kurt Warner, broke his record.
 Andrews committed to the University of Oklahoma to play college football.